-To see what’s blooming in other garden bloggers’ gardens, visit Carol at May Dreams Gardens.
+Garden Bloggers’ Bloom Day is the 15th of every month.
+To see what’s blooming around other garden bloggers, visit Carol at May Dreams Gardens.

-This hand-colored glass lantern slide was used by Frances Benjamin Johnston in her garden lecture series.
+This hand-colored glass lantern slide was used by Johnston in her garden and historic house lectures.